ECP-WarpX/impactx/docs/source/usage/examples.rst

    examples/iota_lens/README.rst
    examples/iota_lattice/README.rst

-For every change of the ImpactX ode base, each of these examples are continuously tested and benchmarked.
+For every change of the ImpactX code base, each of these examples are continuously tested and benchmarked.